nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_createvm.png "Create VM")

+!!! tip

+    If the create VM step is taking more than 5 minutes, try refreshing the web browser page.

 We will go over the different instance configuration options next:

 ![](./gcp_images/gcp_vmconfig1.png "VM configuration name and region")

 ### a.
 Name your VM

-* Type your VM name in the text box.
+- Type your VM name in the text box.
-* Names must be in lowercase letters or numbers.
+- Names must be in lowercase letters or numbers.
-* Use hyphens `-` instead of spaces.
+- Use hyphens `-` instead of spaces.
-* **You'll need the VM name to connect to it**.
+- **You'll need the VM name to connect to it**.

 ### b.
 Choose a Region

-* Select one of many regions available from the dropdown menu.
+- Select a region from the dropdown menu.
+In this tutorial, we selected the "us-west1 (Oregon)" region.
-* Preferable to select the region closest to your physical geographic region.
-* Zone is auto selected based on choice of region.
+- Zone is auto-selected based on choice of region.
-* **You'll need the zone name to connect to the VM**.
+- **You'll need the zone name to connect to the VM**.
-* In this tutorial, we selected the "us-west1 (Oregon)" region.

 !!! note "Machine regions"

+    It's often best to select the region closest to your physical geographic region, but region choice depends on other factors.
+For example, if you are downloading data that is stored at a data center in a different region from yours, it may be more expensive to move data between regions.
+In this case, you'd want to select the same region as the data center.
+Read more about [regions and zones](https://cloud.google.com/compute/docs/regions-zones?_ga=2.51208687.-79235869.1601574422).

     This tool can help to choose the region closest to you (<http://www.gcping.com>).
 You may need to refresh several times.